 Most adult dogs have some prior training.
 They are calmer and less destructive than puppies.
-You can get a better sense of their long term personality.
-Adult rescues bond to their new families just as deeply as puppies from a breeder.
+You can get a better sense of their long-term personality.
+Adult rescues bond to their new families just as deeply as puppies from a breeder do.

 Conclusion: Why the Lowchen?

 The Lowchen temperament makes this breed a great choice for many people.